Michaelmvv/cse110-w21-group26/README.md

 ### HTML
-- Our main html page and code relevant to what is seen on the webpage is located inside [index.html](index.html) -If someone tries to access a non-existing webpage on our site, we have a custom 404 page located in [404.html](404.html)
+- Our main html page and code relevant to what is seen on the webpage is located inside [index.html](index.html)
+- If someone tries to access a non-existing webpage on our site, we have a custom 404 page located in [404.html](404.html)

 ### CSS
 - Our style definitions for HTML elements are located inside [main.css](main.css)